 Bourgeois ideologists, especially those who invoke Saint Marx, project this fetishism of time and production over all of human history.
 In their view, the latter is nothing but an incessant struggle for free time.
 If primitive peoples remained primitive this is because, dominated by their low level of productivity, they did not have the time necessary for the accumulation of a surplus.
 Time is scarce; one must concentrate into it the densest activity possible.

 Instead of thinking only about how to save time, primitive peoples were instead busy with the most effective means of squandering it.
 These peoples often present the most indolent character.
 Besides the tools needed for hunting, they hardly sought to accumulate goods of any kind.

-In the 18th century, Adam Smith renounced the attempt to base value on labor time with reference to modern times.
-But this labor-value did play a role, according to Smith, in those primitive societies where things were still relatively uncomplicated.
+In the 18th century, Adam Smith renounced the attempt to base value on labour time with reference to modern times.
+But this labour-value did play a role, according to Smith, in those primitive societies where things were still relatively uncomplicated.

 There are pleasures and risks involved in hunting, concerning which the time employed in hunting is totally uninformative.
 What is the comparative value of a lion as opposed to an antelope, when considered on the basis of the duration of the hunt without reference to the different risks involved in each hunt?
 Certain modes of hunting may take more time but may also be more certain of success, less arduous, less dangerous, and more or less cruel.

 If they still wanted to practice this type of measurement, could they do so?
 It is hard to evaluate with precision the time necessary to obtain this or that animal.
 By systematically hunting the most productive animals, from this narrow point of view, they would risk modifying the conditions and the necessary time for the hunt.
 In any event, one often goes out to hunt antelopes and comes home with rabbits.
 It is useless to predict the unpredictable.